HOME-OFFICE-IMPROVEMENTS-LTD/ai-code-assistant-pro/README.md

    ```
    ⚡ Ask Buzzy: "How can I optimize this function?"
    🔨 Ask Builder: "What's the best architecture for this feature?"
-   �� Ask Scout: "Review this code for potential issues"
+   🔍 Ask Scout: "Review this code for potential issues"
+   🛡️ Ask Guardian: "Check this code for security vulnerabilities"
+   🎨 Ask Spark: "Suggest innovative approaches for this problem"
    ```

 3. **Customize Your Experience:**